-Today I am using skin-out whole masoor lentil (called gota masoor dal in Bengali dialect), which is the basic ingredient for making this recipe.
+Today I am using skin-out whole masoor lentil (called gota masoor dal in Bengali language), which is the basic ingredient for making this recipe.
 You can use skinless split masoor dal or with skin masoor dal too.
-Then you need to soak the dal before 30 mins of cooking (to quickly get it soft by boiling).
+If you are using split masoor dal or with skin masoor dal then you need to soak the dal for 30 mins before cooking (to quickly get it soft by boiling).
 Whereas skin-out whole masoor dal is quickly cooked and does not need to soak in water before cooking.
+Though boiling time of dal depends on the quality of the dal.
+As if the dal has a very good quality then it takes less time to get soft.

 1. Masoor dal needs to boil until soft so that each grain of dal can be mashed between two fingertips and all grains of dal will be soft but the shape will be intact as before boiling.